What is Domestic Violence?

 - Grandfather or Grandmother;

-- And anyone who lived together in the past, for example, and ex-girlfriend.
+- And anyone who lived together in the past, for example, an ex-girlfriend.

 The ramifications of being charged with a Domestic Violence related charge is that your freedom can be regulated long before trial.
-The court, or the prosecutor, will likely try to have a No-Contact or Restraining Order issued against you to protect the complaining party.
-This order could mean you will have to leave your home, stay away from your children and be prohibited from speaking to a loved one until the court says otherwise.
+The first potential problem that occurs even before a conviction is that the Court or the prosecutor will likely try to have a No-Contact or Restraining Order issued against you to protect the complaining party.
+This order could mean you will have to leave your home, stay away from your children, and be prohibited from speaking to a loved one until the Court says otherwise.
+This order can be issued even if the complaining party wishes to have it dropped.
+If you are the petitioner or respondent in a No-Contact Order, please visit our No-Contact Order Issued? page to learn more information.

-The court can also order you to surrender any and all your firearms until the case is resolved.
-So, if you like to hunt, you will not be able to access your gun until the case is over.
-If the person is later convicted they would lose their ability to own or possess firearms.
+The third pre-conviction issue that can arise from being charged with a Domestic Violence related crime is that the Court can also order you to surrender any and all your firearms until the case is resolved.
+So, if you like to hunt, you will not be able to access your guns until the case is over.
+If you are later convicted, you would lose your ability to own or possess firearms.
+It is possible to reinstate your firearms rights if you have been convicted of a crime in the past.
+Visit our Firearm Rights page to learn more information about reinstating your rights and call us to see if you are eligible.